-The Company recognises that both female and male employees may have family/domestic responsibilities and, accordingly, adopts flexible work practices to assist them to meet those responsibilities (so far as is practicable having regard to business/operational requirements).
+The Company recognises that both female and male personnel may have family/domestic responsibilities and, accordingly, adopts flexible work practices to assist them to meet those responsibilities (so far as is practicable having regard to business/operational requirements).

 The Company does not currently have any women on the Board or in Senior Executive roles within the Group.
 A Senior Executive is a member of Senior Management that directly reports to the Executive Chairman/Managing Director.
 In this regard, it is noted that the Company has only three members on its Board and no other Senior Executives (apart from Board members who are Executive Directors).
-As at 30 June 2019, 50% of the Company's current employees are female (30 June 2018: 50%).
+As at 30 June 2023, 50% of the Company's current personnel are female (30 June 2022: 40%).

+1.6.
 Board Performance Review and Evaluation

 The Board as a whole has responsibility to review its own performance and the performance of individual Directors.
-The Chairman also speaks to Directors individually regarding their role and performance as a Director.

-Generally, evaluations are conducted via questionnaires and or interviews covering matters such as each Director's individual contribution, Board performance and the functioning of the Board Committee processes (where applicable).
-The overall outcomes are discussed by the Board from time to time, with measures taken to improve the effectiveness and efficiency of the Board.
-The Board has initiated a performance evaluation of Directors, which is in progress at the date of this CGS.
+The Chairman speaks to Directors individually regarding their role and performance as a Director.
+Evaluations may be conducted via questionnaires and or interviews covering matters such as each Director's individual contribution, Board performance and the functioning of the Board/Committee processes (as applicable).

 The Board as a whole is responsible for reviewing the performance and remuneration of the Executive Chairman/Managing Director and the Executive Director (in his capacity as such).
-The Board has initiated a performance and remuneration evaluation of the Executive Directors, which are in progress at the date of this CGS.